zagdrath/Zagdrath/README.md

 ## 📋 About Me

-Hey, my name is Cody Wellman and I am a software developer aswell as a computer builder/enthusiast.
+Hey, my name is Cody Wellman and I am a software developer aswell as a computer builder / enthusiast.
 I am currently working on my Associates in Computer Networking Systems and Security.
 I am also on FRC Team 3602, The RoboMos.
 You can find my other social media below.

 <a href="https://twitter.com/zagdrath"><img src="https://img.shields.io/badge/Twitter-Profile-fe8019/?logo=twitter&color=fe8019&logoColor=FFFFFF&labelColor=282828" /></a>
 <a href="https://instagram.com/zagdrath"><img src="https://img.shields.io/badge/Instagram-Profile-fe8019/?logo=instagram&color=fe8019&logoColor=FFFFFF&labelColor=282828" /></a>